Skip to main content

 How to decide

 The practical question is simple: do you have enough unresolved senior marketing decisions to fill a full executive calendar for the next 18 months?
-If not, start fractional, create the plan, tighten the cadence, and let the real shape of the future CMO role emerge.
+If not, start fractional, create the plan, settle the weekly rhythm, and let the real shape of the future CMO role emerge.

 • Decision volume: Audit whether the CEO and revenue team need senior marketing calls every day, or concentrated decisions every week.